ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 As you can see it doesn't contain any type information at all, and no overloading rule is clear from just by looking at it, because nothing about the signature of this member is known at this point, apart from its module, visibility and name.

+Note that if I implement generics, this will change.
+So the name mangling details may vary between JASL versions.

 # Appendices